Jakerogers1/COMP426-RestaurantLocator/README.md

 # Restaurant Finder App

+## Introduction Video

+Check out our [introduction video](https://www.canva.com/design/DAGEAReXpwU/0b9Yu48h5R1rw_5fFMwVbw/watch?utm_content=DAGEAReXpwU&utm_campaign=designshare&utm_medium=link&utm_source=editor) to see the app in action and understand its features.

 ## Description

-This web application allows users to input a city and a category of food (e.g., sushi, Italian).
-It then retrieves a list of nearby restaurants matching the category using the Yelp Fusion API.
-The app demonstrates integration with external APIs and backend development with Node.js.
+This web application allows users to search for restaurants by entering a city and a food category (e.g., sushi, Italian).
+Users can view a list of matching restaurants, see them on a map, and leave reviews.
+The application uses several APIs to fetch real-time data and provides interactive features like sorting and dark/light mode.

 ## APIs Used

-- **OpenWeatherMap API**: Used to get the latitude and longitude coordinates for the entered city.
+- **OpenWeatherMap API**: Retrieves latitude and longitude coordinates for the entered city.
-- **Yelp Fusion API**: Provides data on restaurants, including their location, rating, and category.
+- **Yelp Fusion API**: Provides details on restaurants, including location, ratings, and categories.
+- **Google Maps JavaScript API**: Displays the restaurants on a map, enhancing the user interaction by allowing users to visually explore restaurant locations.

 ## Setup

-1. **Clone the repository**: Execute `git clone` followed by the repository URL to clone it onto your local machine.
+1. **Clone the repository**: Use `git clone` followed by the repository URL.
-2. **Install dependencies**: In the terminal, navigate to the root directory of the project and run `npm install` to install all required dependencies.
+2. **Install dependencies**: Navigate to the project root and execute `npm install`.
 3. **Set up environment variables**:
-   - Create a `.env` file in the root directory.
+   - Create a `.env` file at the root.
-   - Add your OpenWeatherMap, Yelp Fusion API and Google Maps JavaScript API Keys to the `.env` file as follows:
+   - Include the API keys for OpenWeatherMap, Yelp Fusion, and Google Maps as follows:
      ```
-     OPENWEATHERMAP_API_KEY=your_openweathermap_api_key
-     YELP_API_KEY=your_yelp_api_key
-     GOOGLE_MAPS_API_KEY=your_google_maps_api_key
+     OPENWEATHERMAP_API_KEY=<your_key>
+     YELP_API_KEY=<your_key>
+     GOOGLE_MAPS_API_KEY=<your_key>
      ```
-4. **Start the server**: Run `npm start` to launch the server.
+4. **Start the server**: Run `npm start`.
-5. **Access the application**: In your web browser, visit `http://localhost:3000` to interact with the app.
+5. **Access the application**: Visit `http://localhost:3000` in your browser.

+## Features

+- **Search Functionality**: Users can search for restaurants by city and category.
+Results can be sorted by distance, rating, or price.
+- **Interactive Map**: Toggle to a map view showing restaurant locations based on search results.
+- **Reviews and Ratings**: Users can leave reviews and rate restaurants using a star system.
+- **Responsive Design**: The app includes a responsive design with a dark/light mode option for enhanced user preference.

 ## Running the Application

-With the server up and running, use the app by:

-- Typing in a city name in the designated field.
-- Selecting or entering a food category.
+- Input a city and select or type a food category.
-- Clicking the "Find Restaurants" button to display a list of matching restaurants, presented in an attractive card layout with options to view more details on Yelp.
+- Use the "Find Restaurants" button to display results.
-- Clicking the "Map View" button displays a map of the city the user searched for with markers representing the restraunts within the results on "List View".

-## Notes

-- The frontend is served statically from the `public` directory.
-- API keys are securely managed through environment variables, ensuring they are not exposed in the frontend code.
-- The app now incorporates a more user-friendly interface, with restaurant information displayed in a modern card-style layout.
+- Switch between list and map views for different perspectives of restaurant locations.
+- Leave reviews and rate restaurants directly from the app interface.

 ## Future Enhancements

-- Provide user authentication for personalized experiences, like saving favorite restaurants or preferences.
+- Introduce user authentication for personalized experiences such as saving favorite restaurants or preferences.
+- Improve mobile responsiveness and interactive features for an optimized user experience on various devices.